LdesignMedia/.github/profile/README.md

 ## Ldesign Media

-We are specialised in creating customisations for the Moodle™ software platform.
-Moodle is one of the biggest open-source Learning Management Systems available.
-Currently, Moodle is used worldwide for digital learning!
-We work for a broad selection of customers, ranging from big companies and organisations to small ones.
+We excel in developing custom plugins and features for Moodle™, a premier open-source Learning Management System with a global footprint.

 https://ldesignmedia.nl/en